PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 dispatcher and its sole production call supplies LayoutState.
 Matching uses no model name or fixed spatial dimension.

+The mid-stage SiNet Concat/Resize affine island is owned by `passes/sinet_concat_resize_layout.py`.
+It proves three private NHWC-to-NCHW adapters: one merged residual input, one independent Concat branch, and one bilinear or nearest-neighbor Resize output followed by MUL/ADD.
+The two branch results feed a plain NCHW axis-1 Concat, then the merged residual ADD/MUL/ADD/PReLU tail and one or more NCHW-to-NHWC post adapters.

+The Resize output is the authoritative NHWC contract for its affine branch.
+The first graph-ordered post output is the authoritative merged NHWC contract.
+The independent branch and Resize branch must derive the original NCHW axis-1 Concat and target NHWC axis-3 Concat exactly; the residual source and all tail tensors must match the corresponding merged contracts.
+The rewrite removes all three input adapters and every equivalent post adapter, changes the Concat axis to 3, lifts the affine and residual tails to NHWC, and makes PReLU produce the canonical post tensor directly.

+Additional post aliases are merged into the canonical output while every downstream repeated input slot is preserved.
+If the former PReLU NCHW tensor has later consumers, one inverse adapter is inserted immediately before the first such consumer.
+This preserves the existing downstream residual branch without allowing a removed adapter or stale producer to survive.

+All activation tensors use one unquantized FLOAT16/FLOAT32/FLOAT64 contract.
+Typed permutations, exact Resize provenance, producer uniqueness, consumer multiplicity, dependency order, public boundaries, fused activation, Concat axis, rank-four concrete shape, dynamic signature, and logical/physical layout are validated before mutation.
+Two Resize-branch constants and three merged-tail constants must be finite same-dtype broadcasts before and after explicit channel-axis rotation.
+Identity-grouped roles are updated once and unrelated consumers receive deterministic clones.

+The complete plan is resolved again immediately before apply.
+Constant clone names, all mutation/removal indices, alias input slots, metadata targets, and legacy-adapter insertion are preflighted before the first write.
+One differential `ModelIRGraphIndex`, graph-order candidates, a configurable 32-rewrite ceiling, success-only pruning, and Session `LayoutState` synchronization replace the former full-map fixed-point loop.
+The former 487-line lowerer helper is a 17-line compatibility dispatcher, and both production calls supply LayoutState.
+Matching uses no model name or fixed spatial dimension.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter